DaniBrew4/STAT426-PROJECT/README.md

 Rules
 1. Your project should be original for this class
 2. Your project should be individual work
-  a.
-You can work with a group (of no more than 4 people) for data collection, but you must pose your own research question
+  - You can work with a group (of no more than 4 people) for data collection, but you must pose your own research question
 3. Your project should be original.
 You can be inspired by something you have seen on kaggle, Github, another class, work, etc. but should be original work.
 4. For full points, don’t just use a readily available dataset but either:
-  a. combine two or more readily available sources of data, OR
+  - combine two or more readily available sources of data, OR
-  b. collect your own data
+  - collect your own data
 5. #1 and #2 will be due by November 20
 6. The final project will be due December 10